 This course covers the basic principles of electronic communication techniques and radio principles.
 AM, FM and other modulation techniques are discussed and the principles of a super-heterodyne receiver are learned.
+Pre-requisite: AVN 1404

 AVN 3142 - Propulsion and FADEC (14B2) (3,3,2-4)